Thomas Bever (lawyer)

-Thomas Bever (baptised 1725 – 1791) was an English civil lawyer and legal writer.
+Thomas Bever (baptised 1725 – 8 November 1791) was an English lawyer and legal writer.
 He is known also as an antiquarian scholar and patron.

 Life

 Bever was born at Stratfield Mortimer, Berkshire, the son of Thomas Bever and his wife Ann.
 He was educated at Oriel College, Oxford, where he graduated B.A.
 21 April 1748.
 At All Souls College, where he became a Fellow, he graduated bachelor of law (B.C.L.)
 3 July 1753, and doctor 5 April 1758.
 He was admitted to Doctors' Commons 21 November 1758.
 He was promoted to be judge of the Cinque Ports, and chancellor of two dioceses, Lincoln and Bangor.

 Bever became Admiralty Advocate in 1788.
 He died at his house in Doctors' Commons on 8 November 1791, unmarried.
 He was buried in Stratfield Mortimer church, where there was a mural monument in the chancel to his memory.

 Legal lectures and writings

 In 1762, Bever delivered a course of lectures on civil law at the University of Oxford.
 Herbert Jenner, the Regius Professor in the subject, gave them his blessing, as did the vice-chancellor.
 Jenner's appointment in 1753 had been political, backed by the Duke of Newcastle, and he has been regarded as ignorant of the law; he pleaded ill-health, in allowing Bever to deputise for him.
 Bever, on the other hand, was a follower and supporter of William Blackstone, who had been lecturing at Oxford on the English common law.
 The lectures, though never very popular, continued for some years.
 Among Oxford students who heard both Blackstone and Bever lecture, and a future judge, was William Scott.

-In 1766 Bever published A Discourse on the Study of Jurisprudence, and on the Civil Law, being an Introduction to a Course of Lectures, but lacked support for the publication of his lecture series.
-In 1781 he brought out a volume The History of the Legal Policy of the Roman State; and of the rise, progress, and extent of the Roman Laws, which remained an unfinished work.
+In 1766, Bever published A Discourse on the Study of Jurisprudence, and on the Civil Law, being an Introduction to a Course of Lectures, but lacked support for the publication of his lecture series.
+In 1781, he brought out a volume The History of the Legal Policy of the Roman State; and of the rise, progress, and extent of the Roman Laws, which remained an unfinished work.